 The same thing applies when it comes to sharing your content and attracting influencers.
 You might not be able to dispatch A-List actors to boost your cause but you can still get attention for your content.

 Get it out there with social, outreach or even word of mouth but you should always be plugging your content.
 Set yourself an engagement goal when pushing any piece of content and try your best to hit that target.

 Some brands are better than others at targeting influencers.
 Modcloth take a very proactive approach – they even name dresses after selected bloggers which is certainly effective.
 Flattery may get you everywhere but it’s also a pretty good way to get some exposure from an influencer.

 Tinder may now be a ubiquitous dating app but it got the ball rolling by targeting influencers in college campuses.
 It held exclusive fraternity parties in heavily-populated areas, with attendees required to download the app.
 This established a desirable network of people in an area and helped the app to grow organically.

-They then replicated that model on a larger scale by targeting celebs and famous people with verified accounts.
+They then replicated that model on a larger scale by targeting famous people with verified accounts.
 Because nothing gets regular folk quite as excited as the prospect of a celebrity hook up.

 Timing is also a crucial aspect in wooing Academy votes.
 It’s no surprise that most Oscar-bait gets released near the end of the year to maximise its chances.
 The lesson here is to carefully plan when you release content to ensure that it gets maximum exposure and momentum.